 High-context messages generally align with restricted speech codes in that a lot of verbiage is unnecessary and, in fact, what is not said may be as important as what is explicitly expressed.
 On the other hand, elaborated code is needed in low-context situations where little information is conveyed by nonverbal means.
 Restricted codes are most often associated with cultures labeled collectivistic, in which the status of the interactants dictates who says what to whom and how it is said.
 Restricted codes are also often found in "closed" communities such as the military or prison, but can also develop within any social group or individual who share social identifications, i.e. among spouses, coworkers, or fraternity brothers.
 People who spend a lot of time together in the same group inevitably develop shorthand ways of communicating.
 In some cases, such as in criminal gangs or religious cults, a specific verbal code may be developed to further group cohesion and exclude outsiders.

 Interactions between conversants using opposing speech modes can lead to misunderstandings or conflict.
 Long pauses in a conversation may be normal and expected in some cultural contexts, but can be uncomfortable in others.
 A study by Stivers et al. (2009) compared ten languages in how long it took native speaker to respond to a yes/no question and found differences in the average gap before answering.
 Jumping into a conversation in order to end awkward pauses may limit the other person's ability to speak or to initiate conversational topics.
 Different cultural traditions may have different expectations in terms of turn-taking or the acceptability of interrupting.
-In Mediterranean countries, for example, it's common to hear overlapping utterances; in Northern European countries, there's a greater likelihood that conversational turns end before someone else speaks.
+In Mediterranean countries, for example, it's common to hear overlapping utterances; in Northern European countries, there's a greater likelihood that conversational turns end before someone else speaks. […]

 Speech communities can also vary in how direct speakers are in expressing views.
 In some cultures, speakers may hide their real intent or personal opinion, by, for example, giving an ambiguous or misleading response to a request or to a yes-no question.
 This may occur out of feelings of respect, politeness, or wariness.
 This indirect verbal behavior is often associated with Asian cultures.
 The Japanese version of "yes" (Hai はい) does not necessarily mean "yes" in the sense of agreeing or accepting.
 It is used often to equivocate, to indicate to the speaker that you are listening, but not necessary an affirmation.
 Other cultures prefer an explicit and overt verbal style.
 Germans, for example, are often given as an example of a direct speaking style, with a reputation of being blunt and to the point.
 An awareness of different conversational styles can be helpful in avoiding conversational faux-pas and hurt feelings.